-Scammers don’t just target big companies.
+Scammers don’t just target big companies, it’s small business too!
 In the press you hear all the big numbers from big events – WannaCry – 250,000 computers globally and parts of the UK’s NHS, HBO’s Game of Hacks – HBO lost data and new releases, NotPetya – Maersk was one of the biggest headlines, Facebook and Google fall for Targeted $100 million Phishing attack, THE Equifax Breach, 3,000,000,000 Yahoo’s and this is just a few from 2017.

 Behind these large headline grabbing events are the many micro and small businesses that are also being attacked.
 Its not true that hackers only go after large businesses.
 Scammers and Hackers throw a wide net and small businesses are falling into their traps.

-For small business security is often not a high priority and many companies don’t have the skills.
-For this reason they are often caught up in the scams and attacks and are vulnerable to loosing data, suffering financial loss or worse reputational damage.
+For small business security is often not a high priority and many companies don’t have the skills to avoid scammers.
+For this reason they are often caught up in the scams and attacks and are vulnerable to loosing data, suffering financial loss or worse reputation damage.